 If not, we will let you know of any changes to the plan you could make to get our approval.

-If you live in one of our general homes, we will approve replacing an existing shower with a bath if you meet the following conditions:
+If you live in one of our general homes, you can replace an existing shower with a bath, if you meet the following conditions:

 - You pay the installation costs, including for removal of waste to an approved tip.